 - 40 zettabytes (43 trillion gigabytes) of data will be created by 2020, up 300% from 2015 (IBM)

-- 90% amount of all data ever made on Earth produced by humans in the last two years alone.
+- 90% of the total amount of all data ever made on Earth was produced by humans in the last two years alone.
 (Forbes)

 - 1.7 megabytes – new information created every second by every human being (Grazziti)